SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/faq/addfaqtomessage.md

 # Add FAQ entries to messages

-When you respond to a customer enquiry, you can save time by inserting a link to an FAQ entry in your reply.
-To do this:
+When you respond to a customer enquiry, you can save time by inserting a link to an FAQ entry in your reply. [!include[To do this](../../../includes/to-do-this.md)]

 1. Go to the **Message** tab, as described under [Reply to customer](../request/showListTickets.addMessage.md).
 2. Position the mouse pointer in the message where you want to insert the link.